dawtmaytrikx/pySceneTools/README.md

 sqlite3 sonarr.db "SELECT id, name FROM releaseprofiles;"
 ```

-If you plan on using the IRC functionality, you can configure your prechans in
+If you plan on using the IRC functionality, you can rename `irc.yaml.example` to `irc.yaml`
-`irc.yaml`.
-It comes preconfigured with a couple of public channels for
+and configure your prechans there.
+It comes preconfigured with a couple of public channels
-bootstrapping.
+for bootstrapping.

 ### usage